Administrative Rules Update

 Employers/Travel Agencies/Verification Companies: The Board office is happy to verify licenses over the phone.
 However, if you need to have the verification in writing, please email the Board office firstname.lastname@example.org with the licensee’s first and last name and to what mailing address or email address you want the verification sent.
 The Board cannot guarantee the delivery or accuracy of names and email addresses that are taken over the phone.

-Licensees: The Board office is happy to verify licenses over the phone.
-However, if you need to have the verification in writing, please email the Board office firstname.lastname@example.org with the licensee’s first and last name and to what mailing address or email address you want the verification sent.
+Licensees: If you need to have a verification of the license sent in writing to another state or employer, please email the Board email@example.com with the your first and last name and to what mailing address or email address you want the verification sent.
 The Board cannot guarantee the delivery or accuracy of names and email addresses that are taken over the phone.

 The North Dakota Medical Imaging and Radiation Therapy Board of Examiners was established by the Legislature in 2015 with the passage of SB 2236.
 Effective August 1, 2015, nine members were appointed to the board by the Governor to develop standards and adopt rules for the licensure of personnel performing medical imaging or radiation therapy procedures in ND.

-The Board has the responsibility to license and regulate personnel performing medical imaging procedures and radiation therapy treatments.
+The Board has the responsibility to license and regulate personnel performing medical imaging procedures and radiation therapy treatments to protect the health & safety of the citizens of North Dakota.
 This responsibility includes setting minimum standards for licensure, establishing scopes of practice, enforcing disciplinary actions, and further developing standards and adopting rules for the improvement of the administration of medical imaging or radiation therapy procedures in North Dakota.

 - Nuclear Medicine Technologist